brandoniscool46/CR6SHERR/README.md

 # CR6SHERR
 Simple program that makes videos for crashing someone's Discord client.
-Please note that the videos may not crash recent Chromium client versions of Discord, but it should do its job on some older versions if user has not updated Discord
+Please note that the videos may not crash recent desktop client versions of Discord these days, but it should do its job on some older versions.

 #### WORKING AT IT